haijin-development/node-sirens/README.md

 These utilities are written in Node and use GTK3 through [node-gtk](https://www.npmjs.com/package/node-gtk) as its GUI support.

-**Note: this project is usable but still in on its early stages of development.**
+**Note: this project is usable but it is still at an early stage of development.**

 ![Object browser](./docs/test-driven-development-with-sirens.gif)